TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/cpsw_lwip_mqtt.md

   \imageStyle{mqtt_connections.png,width:45%}
   \image html mqtt_connections.png Local network between PC and EVM

-- To check the router connection with host PC, recommend to disconnect all other networking conenctions on the PC, sometimes you may need to disable firewall SW, and make sure the IP address of the linux PC is correct.
+- To check the router connection with host PC, recommend to disconnect all other networking connections on the PC, sometimes you may need to disable firewall SW, and make sure the IP address of the linux PC is correct.